 First one is simplicity.
 You don’t need to understand BPMN and you don’t need consultants to help you model this workflow.
-Literally everyone can set up a Kanban board, being a technical person or not, which is obviously not the case with traditional BPM systems.
+Literally anyone can set up a Kanban board, being a technical person or not, which is obviously not the case with traditional BPM systems.

 Second comes the visual management aspect.
 The Kanban board gives you the whole picture with just a glimpse and this is probably the most valuable part.
 You don’t have to dig into fat reports or explore complex software applications to figure out what is currently happening.
 It’s there – in front of your eyes and you can take action immediately.

 Price is of course a major factor to consider.
-While a BPM system traditionally costs six or even seven digits in licenses (and that much for consulting), SaaS based Kanban software systems cost a couple of dollars per user/month and $0 for consulting.
+While a BPM system traditionally costs six or even seven digits in licenses (and that much for consulting), SaaS-based Kanban software systems cost a couple of dollars per user/month and $0 for consulting.

 In Kanbanize, you will find a sophisticated yet user-friendly business rules engine for automating your process.
-This allows is to accommodate any and all BPM processes without the unnecessary overhead.
+This allows us to accommodate any and all BPM processes without the unnecessary overhead.
 Find out about our runtime policies here.